syncfusion-content/windowsforms-docs/WindowsForms/Maps/Overview.md

 ---
 layout: post
-title: Overview of map
+title: Overview of Syncfusion SfMaps control for WindowsForms
-description: Overview and Key features of Maps control.
+description: This section explains the key features and quick overview about Syncfusion Maps control for WindowsForms
 platform: windowsforms
 control: Maps
 documentation: ug